cameron-martin/event_machine-test/README.md

 ```

 ## How it works

 1. Spins up eventmachine inside a block
 2. Sets a timer to throw a `TimeoutError`
 3. Runs a block, passing a done callback which throws a symbol
 4. Symbol is caught outside eventmachine reactor, and the block terminates (with no error).

+## TODO

+* Write better tests.
+I tried using rspec-eventmachine for controlling the clock, but it just froze
+* Write integration for rspec (in a separate gem), to avoid having an extra level of indentation for each code block.

 ## Contributing